 He and Yan even exchange names at the very start of the film, oblivious to who the other is.
 And Lau almost draws attention to his subterfuge when he pretends to be an attorney, once more changing his identity to mislead others.

 Lau also pushes his identities onto other characters for the same ends.
 He tells the other cops, “Look, there’s a triad member” – when really he is.
-He also re-casts Wong as a corrupt cop, thereby enabling his death.
+And he re-casts Wong as a corrupt cop, thereby causing his death.

 The eternal struggle

-As Yan and Lau juggle multiple identities, each is increasingly concerned about whether they are heroes or villains.
+As Yan and Lau juggle multiple identities each is increasingly concerned about whether they are the hero or the villain.

 Yan struggles with this most openly.
 He asks Dr Lee what she thinks of him, adding, “Do you think I’m a good guy or a bad guy?”
 If Lau wonders the same thing of himself, it’s up to Mary’s meta-narrative to spell it out.